Use this LOI to set out the basis for a future agreement between your business and another business.

 What are preconditions?

 In this document, either or both parties may require the other party to comply with preconditions.
 These are conditions that must be met by either party before the finalised agreement can take effect.
-For instance, you may want to require certain key documents to be submitted or approved by an external agency (eg. export control or safety certification), or check the articles of association to see if you need approval from shareholders.
+For instance, you may want to require certain key documents to be submitted or approved by an external agency (eg export control or safety certification) or check the articles of association to see if you need approval from shareholders.

 Only some terms of this letter are legally binding.
 These include the following:

-- Confidentiality - this agreement will create legally enforceable obligations of confidentiality between the parties, unless the parties have signed a separate confidentiality agreement.
+- confidentiality - this agreement will create legally enforceable obligations of confidentiality between the parties unless the parties have signed a separate confidentiality agreement

-- Exclusivity - this prevents the parties from negotiating with anyone else for some period of time.
+- exclusivity - this prevents the parties from negotiating with anyone else for some period of time

-How can this agreement be terminated?
+How can an LOI be ended?

 What remedies are available if one party breaches a legally binding part of this letter?

-Ask a lawyer for:
+Ask a lawyer for advice: